GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       :name: attributes-specifications
       :class: h2

-   These are attributes of the product.
+   The product has the following attributes of metadata.

    .. list-table::
       :name: attributes-specifications-table

       * - **Official name**
         - {{ page.data.official_name }}
-        -
+        - Used in most contexts.
       {% if page.data.full_technical_name %}
       * - **Technical name**
         - {{ page.data.full_technical_name }}
-        -
+        - Used in some technical contexts.
       {%- endif %}
       {%- if page.data.is_latest_version and old_versions_list | length > 0 and page.data.enable_history %} {# If at least one old version exists. #}
       * - **Version**